St. John's Church, Leukershausen

-St. John's Church (German: St. Johanneskirche) is a historic Lutheran church in the village of Leukershausen, Schwäbisch Hall in Baden-Württemberg, Germany.
+St. John's Church (German: Johanneskirche) is a historic Lutheran church in the village of Leukershausen, Schwäbisch Hall in Baden-Württemberg, Germany.

 History

 The church is named for St. John the Evangelist.
 The earliest reference to worship in Leukershausen occurs between the years 1279–85, when the presence of a priest was first documented.
 From 1368 to 1856, the church was under the patronage of the Hospital of the Holy Spirit (German: Spitalanlage) in Dinkelsbühl.